stetso/awesome-gideros/readme.md

 - [Intro to using audio with Gideros](http://bluebilby.com/2013/04/18/gideros-mobile-tutorial-playing-music-and-sound-effects/) - tutorial about generating and using sounds with Gideros

 ### Saving and Loading
-- [Using JSON](http://giderosmobile.com/forum/discussion/6918/saving-and-loading-data-files#Item_1) - Loading and saving manually via JSON
+- [Using JSON](http://giderosmobile.com/forum/discussion/6918/saving-and-loading-data-files#Item_1) - loading and saving manually via JSON
-- [DataSaver module](http://appcodingeasy.com/Gideros-Mobile/Save-and-load-data-module-for-Gideros-Mobile) - a very user-friendly wrapper to make saving and loading data as easy as possible
+- [DataSaver module](http://appcodingeasy.com/Gideros-Mobile/Save-and-load-data-module-for-Gideros-Mobile) - user-friendly wrapper to make saving and loading data as easy as possible
 - [Encrypting save files](http://giderosmobile.com/forum/discussion/5625/simple-savegame-encryption/p1) - some ideas (with code) about securing the save files from unwanted manipulation

 ### Monetization